HugoDataAnalyst/poGORealDataAnalysis/README.md

 Adjust the main wallpapper image; ✔

-Add all areas and adjust proper images for the pokémons;
+Add all areas and adjust proper images for the pokémons;✔

 Add script + crontab to delete temporary files;